If you’ve been managing your own PPC campaign and aren’t quite sure if you’re getting any ROI from your marketing budget, it’s time to do an audit.

 If you’re trying to manage your own PPC campaign, it’s important to understand how these fundamentals all work together.

 This can help you fix the problems that are costing your campaign money.
-While many PPC problems are too complex to solve with a five-minute audit, a certified professional Chicago PPC management and SEO company can help you identify and solve deeper issues within your campaign.
+While many PPC problems are too complex to solve with a five-minute audit, a certified professional OneIMS management and SEO company can help you identify and solve deeper issues within your campaign.